crossplane/crossplane/docs/introduction/composition.md

 # Composing Infrastructure

-## Revisions

-* 1.1 - Ben Agricola (@benagricola)
-  * Updated [Specify How Your Resource May Be Composed](
-    #specify-how-your-resource-may-be-composed) with examples outlining how to
-  define and consume patch sets.

 ## Composition

-Crossplane allows infrastructure operators to define and compose new kinds of infrastructure resources then offer them for the application operators they support to use, all without writing any code.

-Infrastructure providers extend Crossplane, enabling it to manage a wide array of infrastructure resources like Azure SQL servers and AWS ElastiCache clusters.
-Infrastructure composition allows infrastructure operators to define, share, and reuse new kinds of infrastructure resources that are _composed_ of these infrastructure resources.
-Infrastructure operators may configure one or more compositions of any defined resource, and may publish any defined resource to their application operators, who may then declare that their application requires that kind of resource.
+Providers extend Crossplane with custom resources that can be used to declaratively configure a system.
+The AWS provider for example, adds custom resources for AWS services like RDS and S3.
+We call these 'managed resources'.
+Managed resources match the APIs of the system they represent as closely as possible, but they’re also opinionated.
+Common functionality like status conditions and references work the same no matter which provider you're using - all managed resources comply with the Crossplane Resource Model, or XRM.
+Despite the name, 'provider' doesn’t necessarily mean 'cloud provider'.
+The Crossplane community has built providers that add support for managing databases on a SQL server, managing Helm releases, and ordering pizza.

+Composition allows platform builders to define new custom resources that are composed of managed resources.
+We call these composite resources, or XRs.
+An XR typically groups together a handful of managed resources into one logical resource, exposing only the settings that the platform builer deems useful and deferring the rest to an API-server-side template we call a 'Composition'.

-Composition can be used to build a catalogue of kinds and configuration classes of infrastructure that fit the needs and opinions of your organisation.
-As an infrastructure operator you might define your own `MySQLInstance` resource.
-This resource would allow your application operators to configure only the settings that _your_ organisation needs - perhaps engine version and storage size.
+Composition can be used to build a catalogue of custom resources and classes of configuration that fit the needs and opinions of your organisation.
+A platform team might define their own `MySQLInstance` XR, for example.
+This XR would allow the platform customers they support to self-service their database needs by ensuring they can configure only the settings that _your_ organisation needs - perhaps engine version and storage size.
 All other settings are deferred to a selectable composition representing a configuration class like "production" or "staging".
 Compositions can hide infrastructure complexity and include policy guardrails so that applications can easily and safely consume the infrastructure they need, while conforming to your organisational best-practices.

-> Note that composition is an **alpha** feature of Crossplane.
-Refer to [Current
-> Limitations] for information on functionality that is planned but not yet
-> implemented.

 ## Concepts